abs-lang/abs/docs/types/array.md

 # Array

-Arrays represent a list of elements of any other type:
+Arrays represent lists of elements of any other type:

 ``` bash